-NSW National Parks and Wildlife service reckon they have 850 national parks and reserves under their belt, but most are too far away for a normal 2 day weekend.
+NSW National Parks and Wildlife service reckon they have 850 national parks and reserves under their belt.
 With 3 days (or 4 if you were looking a bit sniffly on Thursday arvo) there’s heaps of time to venture further afield.

 Set your sights on these 5 National Parks that are more than a stone’s throw from the big smoke: